• Skip to primary navigation

 Sautéed mushroomsEarthy flavor pairs well with cheddar

-Even one side is enough—this dish does most of the heavy lifting on its own.
+Even one side is enough-this dish does most of the heavy lifting on its own; complement it with loaded potato soup with savory bacon if you want extra comfort.

 How to Store and Reheat Loaded Cauliflower Bake